gdhcnentomo/entomo-gdhcn-validator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0

 ## Contact
-For any questions or support, please reach out to gdhcn@@entomo.co
+For any questions or support, please reach out to <a href="">gdhcn@entomo.co</a>

 ### Notes: